-Katie Maloney Slams Scheana Shay For Spreading Rumor Tom Schwartz Cheated And Talking ‘BS’
+Katie Maloney Slams Scheana Shay For Spreading Rumor That Tom Schwartz Cheated And Talking ‘BS’

 When a viewer replied to Katie’s tweet to tell her that Scheana’s behavior wasn’t fair, Katie added that Scheana also perpetuated rumors that Tom cheated on her.

-“of course it should be about about the bride.
+“of course it should be about the bride.
 However she did perpetuate cheating rumors about tom that summer too.
 Oh well”

-Yet Katie did also say that Scheana apologized, at least for mentioning how much the bridal shower cost.
+Yet, Katie also said that Scheana apologized for mentioning how much the bridal shower cost.

 Scheana defended herself from the criticism.
 When a viewer said that she wouldn’t stand for one of her bridesmaids calling her an alcoholic, Scheana pointed out that she never used that word.